-- Land Use Designations are conceptual and will be defined through neighbourhood planning. - The ultimate development potential of the NBV Area will be contingent on completing further assessments by (1) qualified environmental professionals to assess setbacks in accordance to the Riparian Area Regulation for all watercourses, and (2) qualified engineering professionals to assess debris runout areas, crest of slope setbacks, the Coquitlam River Floodplain and ditches. - The actual location of conceptual local access roads and connections will be determined through the land development process. - · Existing local roads are provided for context only.
-These roads and their alignments may change depending on redevelopment proposals. - · The information presented may not reflect the exact location of all watercourses, and other unknown watercourses may not be identified.
+- Land Use Designations are conceptual and will be defined through neighbourhood planning - The ultimate development potential of the NBV Area will be contingent on completing further assessments by (1) quantified environmental professionals to assess setbacks in accordance to the Riparian Area Regulation for all watercourses, and (2) qualified engineering professionals to assess debris runout areas creat of slope setbacks, the Coguitiarn River Floodplain and ditches.

+The actual location of conceptual local access roads and connections will be determined through the land development process. - Existing local roads are provided for context only.
+These roads and their alignments may change depending on redevelopment proposals.
+The information presented may not reflect the exact location of all watercourses, and other unknown watercourses may not be identified.

 - Trails and bicycle routes identified as conceptual will require additional analysis at the neighbourhood plan and OCP amendment stage to determine their feasibility.
 The information presented may also not reflect the exact location of all watercourses, and other unknown watercourses may not be identified.
-This map only displays/ - The information presented may also not reflect the exact location of all watercourses, and other unknown watercourses may not be identified.
-This map only displays/ portrays major pedestrian/bicycle water stream crossings.
-Additional crossings may be needed/required as part of the neighbourhood planning or development review process
+This map only displays? - portrays major pedestrian/bicycle water stream crossings.
+Additional crossings may be needed/required as part of the neighbourhood planning or development review